dade1987/RivetLaravelAutoSrDev/README.md

 ## License

-This project is released under the GNU General Public License v3.0.# RivetLaravelAutoSrDev
+This project is released under the GNU General Public License v3.0
-# RivetLaravelAutoSrDev